 MPA also reported that overall industry revenue improved in the nine-month period and third quarter, by 2.6 percent and 5.3 percent, respectively.

-The steady upswing reflects increased spending in seven of the 12 most important industry categories.
+The steady upswing reflects increased spending in seven of the industry’s 12 most important categories.
 The fastest growth in the third quarter came from automotive advertising, which grew 42 percent in pages; and technology, which rose 12.3 percent.

 Categories that are still laggards were direct response (-13.3 percent); public transportation, hotels and resorts (-4.1 percent); financial, insurance and real estate (-2.6 percent); and home furnishings and supplies (-2.1 percent).